 • Field conditions will be monitored by Intramural staff who may suspend games at any time if they believe the field is unplayable.

-• Intramural staff has full authority to suspend/cancel games if they believe the playing conditions are unsafe.
+• Intramural staff have full authority to suspend/cancel games if they believe the playing conditions are unsafe.
 Games will be rescheduled, if possible.

 • In the event of a problem with lights or leakages, captains will be notified and games will be rescheduled, if possible.